niudodo/cse230Group9Project/README.md

 ## Member

-This project will be done by Xiaolong Dai, Junliang Liu, Shujing Zhang, Yinliang Wang.
+This project will be done by group 9 of CSE230-22fall with members of Xiaolong Dai, Junliang Liu, Shujing Zhang, Yinliang Wang.